benmiller314/cdm2022spring/plans/lesson-19.md

 Criteria from previous semesters are posted in our [shared google doc](http://bit.ly/cdm{{site.course.slugterm}}-notes#heading=h.js1g72glbwwf) as a starting point.

 <div class="alert alert-success">
-<p>In groups, take 10ish minutes to talk amongst yourselves about what's working, what's missing, and what you'd like to move or modify.</p>
+<p>In groups at your tables, take 10ish minutes to talk amongst yourselves about what's working, what's missing, and what you'd like to move or modify.</p>

-<p>As you reach consensus, <strong>add comments</strong> or <strong>use the "suggestions" feature</strong> (click the pencil icon in the top right) to propose modifications or additions.
+<p>As you reach consensus in your group, <strong>add comments</strong> or <strong>use the "suggestions" feature</strong> (click the pencil icon in the top right) to propose modifications or additions.
 Or ask questions, if you have them!
 If you prefer, you can also just upvote.</p>
 </div>

-Remember that _aspirational criteria are not required, but baseline criteria are_.
+Remember that **aspirational criteria are not required, but baseline criteria are**.
 Given the goals of the unit, what should we set as our minimum criteria for full credit?
-What are some ways we might push beyond that minimum – not merely in terms of quantity, but in terms of quality or challenge level? <strong>I really want you to see these aspirational goals as opportunities to stretch yourselves and your skills, not just to do more of the same.</strong> Think about what would be new and potentially exciting – but not required for everyone.
+What are some ways we might push beyond that minimum – not merely in terms of quantity, but in terms of quality or challenge level? _I really want you to see these aspirational goals as opportunities to stretch yourselves and your skills, not just to do more of the same._ Think about what would be new and potentially exciting... but not required for everyone.

-EXT: If your group feels finished, skip ahead: read through other groups' notes, respond to their questions on yours, or start discussing thoughts and questions on how to achieve your preferred aspirational goals.
+EXT: If your group feels finished, skip ahead: read through other groups' notes, respond to their questions on yours, or start discussing thoughts and questions on how to achieve your personal preferred aspirational goals.

 ### 3b.
 Comment and Discuss in the Doc (15-20 min)
 As you finish up, read through the other groups' notes,  *collegial* replies to their comments in the margins to **upvote**, **ask questions**, or **propose modifications**.